redbarron23/udacity_project1/README.md

   What is it?
   -----------
-  Create a favourite movie portal with synopsis, video trailer and trailer photo
+  Create a favourite movie portal with synopsis, video trailer and poster photo media.py is the main class for this entertainment.py contains all the instance fresh_tomatoes.py creates the dynamic content

   Installation
   ------------